kitsec-labs/kitsec-core/README.md

 Tests a base URL against a curated list of [path](https://github.com/milo2012/pathbrute)  [sql, php, ASP.NET]:

 `kitsec injector example.com`

-To test a base URL with a list of paths in a file:

-`kitsec injector https://example.com /path/to/lists`

 You can update the list you want to inject in the directory lists/injector/.